Amarin Reports First Quarter 2022 Financial Results and Provides Business Update

 Conference Call and Webcast Information:

-Amarin will host a conference call April 29, 2021, at 7:30 a.m.
+Amarin will host a conference call on May 4, 2022, at 8:00 a.m.
 ET to discuss this information.
-The conference call can be heard live on the investor relations section of the company's website at www.amarincorp.com, or via telephone by dialing 888-506-0062 within the United States, 973-528-0011 from outside the United States, and referencing conference ID 942273.
-A replay of the call will be made available for a period of four weeks following the conference call.
-To hear a replay of the call, dial 877-481-4010, PIN: 40926.
+The conference call can be accessed on the investor relations section of the company's website at www.amarincorp.com, or via telephone by dialing 888-506-0062 within the United States, 973-528-0011 from outside the United States, and referencing conference ID 930259.
+A replay of the call will be made available for a period of two weeks following the conference call.
+To listen to a replay of the call, dial 877-481-4010 from within the United States and 919-882-2331 from outside of the United States, and reference conference ID 45008.
 A replay of the call will also be available through the company's website shortly after the call.

 Use of Non-GAAP Adjusted Financial Information